JetBrains/intellij-sdk-docs/basics/types_of_plugins.md

 ---
-title: Main Types of IntelliJ IDEA Plugins
+title: Main Types of Plugins
 ---

 Products based on *IntelliJ Platform* can be modified and adjusted for custom purposes by adding plugins.